DieracDelta/DieracDelta.github.io/posts/2021-01-10-deploying-blog.md

 Then building is as easy as `nix build .`.
 The website workflow is easy to control from the `Main.hs` file, and the template's css and html is easy enough to modify as well.

+# Google Analytics #

+I'm also interested in data, and one way to get data is to hook the site into google analytics.
+Google gives your site a script to put in the `HEAD` of each page, and it will provide you with analytics based on the requests to the page.
+I've done this and it's pretty nifty (though I'm the only user).
+Hakyll makes this easy, since all I need do is modify the template used to include the analytics script and boom it's on all webpages.